ashhadulislam/augmentdatalib_source/README.md

 Each of the jupyter notebooks run independedntly and only need the data csv file associated with the code which are present in the data file of the corresponding folder.

+### Source

+The folder augmentdata contains the source code.

 ### Usage